beosign/snakeyaml-anno/README.md

 1. If present, use the `CustomInstantiator` for `T`
 1. Use the `GlobalInstantiator`; by default, this is the `DefaultGlobalInstantiator` that uses the Snakeyaml default logic
+1. Use the Snakeyaml default logic

 In order to override an instantiator that is registered by an annotation, you can use one of the following:
-If you want to "remove" a CustomInstantiator's logic for a given type `T`, while still using a GlobalInstantiator's logic use:
+If you want to "remove" a CustomInstantiator's logic for a given type `T`, while still using a GlobalInstantiator's logic, use:

 ```java
 annotationAwareConstructor.registerGlobalInstantiator(T.class)